cloudfoundry-attic/garden-linux-release/src/github.com/docker/docker/man/docker.1.md

   Set exec driver options.
 See EXEC DRIVER OPTIONS.

 **--exec-root**=""
-  Path to use as the root of the Docker execdriver.
+  Path to use as the root of the Docker exec driver.
 Default is `/var/run/docker`.

 **--fixed-cidr**=""
   IPv4 subnet for fixed IPs (e.g., 10.20.0.0/16); this subnet must be nested in the bridge subnet (which is defined by \-b or \-\-bip)